 An elephant’s social life is organised around a family unit, which consists of an adult female and her offspring, and two or more closely related females and their offspring.
 Bulls leave the family unit at puberty when they are about 16 years old and join bachelor groups or move about alone.

 The flapping action of their ears when charging is thought to be merely a cooling action as the stress of the moment causes them to become overheated.
-The advantage of this is that it helps them to look even more fearsome to their enemies.
+The advantage of this is that it helps them to look even scarier to their enemies.
 Elephants are unfortunately very destructive feeders and often large trees are pushed over and only a few leaves eaten from the top.
 If too many are confined to a small area, massive damage and deforestation can and does indeed occur, especially in the Luangwa Valley.

 Elephants are generally gregarious and form small family groups consisting of an older matriarch and three or four offspring, along with their young.
-It was once thought that family groups were led by old bull elephants, but these males are most often solitary.
-The female family groups are often visited by mature males checking for females in estrus.
+It was once thought that family groups were led by old bull elephants but these males are most often solitary.
+The female family groups are often visited by mature males checking for females in oestrus.
 Several interrelated family groups may inhabit an area and know each other well.
 When they meet at watering holes and feeding places, they greet each other affectionately.

-Sometimes elephants communicate with an ear-splitting blast when in danger or alarmed, causing others to form a protective circle around the younger members of the family group.
+Sometimes elephants communicate with an ear-splitting blast when in danger or alarmed (‘trumpeting’), causing others to form a protective circle around the younger members of the family group.
 Elephants make low-frequency calls, many of which, though loud, are too low for humans to hear.
-These sounds allow elephants to communicate with one another at distances of five or six miles.
+These sounds allow elephants to communicate with one another at distances of 9km / 6mi.